aidtopia/fortran-adventure/docs/wentwrong.md

 As I worked on the project, I mostly had to study the produced C code to determine whether it was right.
 (The generated code isn't particularly easy to read.)
 Even with stubs in place, the translated code could not compile until I reached "feature complete."
 One or two variables or statement labels were undefined until the last stub was replaced.

 To my delight, it then compiled and linked.
 I had expected that there would be more problems to fix before it got that far.
-I'd been using a batch file to run the translator, and then--if it succeeded--compile and link the translated code.
+I'd been using a batch file to run the translator, and then&mdash;if it succeeded&mdash;compile and link the translated code.
 I'd forgotten that it would then execute the code if the link succeeded, so I was shocked when the program just started running.

 Of course, it crashed almost immediately after printing the 'INITIALIZING...' message.